mem48/geocompr/main.md

 The title was chosen because this book is about more than routine spatial data processing, something that is well captured by the term *geocomputation*.
 What defines geocomputation as a development on previous work is the "creative and experimental use of GIS that it entails" [@longley_geocomputation:_1998].
-With the right know-how, geographic data can be used in ways that would have been unthinkable to early practitioners of GIS.
+With geocomputation geographic data can be used in new ways.

 Another advantage of geocomputation that it conveys the centrality of the concept of algorithms (which can be implemented in R functions) to advanced geographical research.
 Geocomputation is a relatively young field^[Geocomputation